plasne/engineering-samples/dotnet-console/README.md

 </PropertyGroup>
 ```

-In addition, this plug-in should be installed for VSCode:
+In addition, this plug-in should be installed for vscode:
 https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer

 ### ProgramFake